-The Operations Division is the service delivery arm of Intercity Transit.
-The Office of the Director provides guidance and administrative support for the Customer Service, Dial A Lift, Transportation, Vanpool, and Village Vans Divisions.
-Of the 339 employees in the Department (7 divisions), 296 are represented by Amalgamated Transit Union (ATU).
+The Operations Department is the service delivery arm of Intercity Transit.
+The Operations Division includes the Office of the Director which provides guidance and administrative support for the Transportation, Coach Operator, Dial-A-Lift Administration & Operations, Van Operator, Vanpool Program Services, Customer Service, and Village Vans Divisions.
 Agency-wide, the Director coordinates service delivery with other Departments, and formulates and implements agency goals consistent with the mission of Intercity Transit.
 The Office of the Director plays a key role in the administration of the bargaining agreement between ATU and Intercity Transit and in maintaining a positive working relationship with union leaders and represented employees.